Frequently Asked Questions

 The receipting process is an important step as payment is made based on the receipting of goods and services in the system.

-You access eProcurement through the University's Finance System.
-Follow the steps on the Online Resources webpage.
+You can access eProcurement through the University's Finance System either from the F&P homepage or follow the steps on the Online Resources webpage

-There are a variety of training and support options available to you.
+There are a variety of training options available to you -

 - The Supplier only accepts online orders - how do I do this?